LAKSHAYBANSAL879/Hotel-booking-webiste/README.md

 - Hotel discovery with detailed information
 - Booking functionality with reservation management
 - Searching hotel based on name and location
-- Esily add new property
+- Easily add new property

 ## Screenshots